ATP Qatar Open

-The Qatar Open, currently known as the Qatar ExxonMobil Open for sponsorship reasons, is a professional tennis tournament played on outdoor hard courts.
+The Qatar Open, currently known as the Qatar ExxonMobil Open for sponsorship reasons, is a professional tennis ATP 500 tournament played on outdoor hardcourts.
+It is held annually in January at the Khalifa International Tennis and Squash Complex in Doha, Qatar, since 1993.
 It was part of the ATP Tour 250 series on the ATP Tour.
-It is held annually in January at the Khalifa International Tennis and Squash Complex in Doha, Qatar, since 1993.
-In 2025, the tournament was upgraded to an ATP 500 level event.
+In 2025, the tournament was upgraded to an ATP 500-level event.